It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 A parachute opened over one of them, and she survived, although, as was later discovered, three of the four protective mechanisms in her failed.

-In a declassified document from 1963, it was written that “the explosion was avoided by a lucky chance.”
+In a declassified document from 1963, it was written that “it was a fluke that the explosion was avoided.”

 The second nuclear bomb fell to the ground, it exploded, and its fragments stuck in the ground.
 Most of them were recovered, but one fragment containing uranium was stuck in the mud at a depth of 15 m.
 The US Air Force bought the land on this site so that people would not dig it up.